• Relational Culture Framework

 Change in Practice

 These practices are rooted in a theory of change that targets a continuous and collectively maintained relational brain rewiring.
-Our aim is to change and revise the deep structures and frames of language and behavior (our unconscious bias) that we can only access through working in connection.
-We see resilience as a community’s collective capacity to enrich an intentional culture with relational resources.
+Our aim is to change and revise the deep structures and frames of language and behavior (our unconscious bias and habits) that we can only access through working in connection.
+We see resilience as a community’s collective capacity to enrich an intentional culture with relational resources, aka a relational habitat.

 Cultivating key resources: